Best Baits For Pennsylvania Steelhead: What The Guides Use

 Guides will change their baits based on their observations of the current water conditions, light conditions, fishing pressure, and fish feeding behavior.
 YOU SHOULD TOO.

-Worms are one of the best baits for Pennsylvania steelhead for several reasons.
-For one, they are versatile.
-You can use live ones or my preferred plastic steelhead worms that are available in various colors and sizes.
+These plastic worms are available in various colors and sizes.
 You can use worms with different fishing methods.

 The pink worm, in particular, has proven to be highly effective on many guided fishing trips and there are days when my guides and I will determine that most of the fish caught are on worms.